007mathur/Melbourne-Housing-Prices/README.md

 2. Lasso Reggression - **0.9999916206262129**
 3. Decision Tree Regressor - **0.9999942091830432**
 <br>
-From the above results it is pretty evident that in this case **Polynomial Regression works better than Lasso Regression which works better tha Decision Tree Regressor** .<br>
+From the above results it is pretty evident that in this case **Polynomial Regression works better than Lasso Regression which works better than Decision Tree Regressor** .<br>